SpaceTerran/spaceterran.github.io/_posts/2024-09-30-Moved_from_PC_to_Mac_Microsoft_Teams_Sounds_Not_the_Same.md

 ---
 title: "Moved from PC to Mac?
 Microsoft Teams Sounds Not the Same?
 Feeling lost without your familiar notification sounds?"
+description: >-
+  Switched from PC to Mac and missing familiar Microsoft Teams sounds?
+Enable the Teams notification sounds setting in macOS preferences.
 author: isaac
 date: 2024-09-30 07:00:00 -0700
 categories: [Microsoft, MS Teams, Tutorials and Guides, Short Posts]